qamay204/king_david_test_task/README.md

 ```

 #  Summary
-To run this test you must register you own Gmail API
+To run this test you must register you own Gmail API and
+add credentials.json file into the root of the project.